Comparison Review: Carlson Fish Oil vs. SFH Fish Oil – Choosing High-Quality Omega-3 Supplements

 You need the EPA and the DHA from the Carlson Fish Oil.
 The other omega-3’s, 6’s etc. aren’t the same.
 Skip the flaxseed, etc. You want enough EPA and DHA, you don’t wanna be grossed out by the taste or get a fishy “repeat”, and you don’t wanna drink a bunch of unnecessary fat.

 This stuff is good because: it has the right concentration of EPA/DHA: 1.3 g/teaspoon, which is high.
 And it tastes good.
 Even Nordic Naturals, a very respected company, has a similar EPA/DHA level, but tastes nasty.

 When it comes to quality, SFH has their bases covered.
 SFH fish oil contains no soybean products, no sugar, and no gluten.
 It is made from anchovies and sardines and contains no artificial colors or flavors.
 The fish oil is also third party tested as proof it is free from PCBs, DDT, mercury, cadmium, lead, aluminum, and arsenic.

-SFH Fish Oil comes in lemon, tangerine, mint, vanilla, and chocolate.
-My personal favorites are the mint and tangerine.
+It comes in many flavors – my favorites are the mint and tangerine.
+SFH fish oil has many great taste in my opinion.
+It does not taste fishy and yucky.
 All of the flavors taste slightly better when chilled, but even warm, straight from the bottle they are all completely palatable.
 I find the vanilla and chocolate to be slightly disconcerting due to the contrast of dessert-like flavor with oily texture, but if you are intending to add your fish oil to a shake then these flavors are great.